IBM/cloud-native-starter/workshop-one-service/README.md

 3. Understanding the Java implementation: [lab](3-java.md)
 4. Deploying to Kubernetes: [lab](4-kubernetes.md)

 > Lab 2 and 3 describe how to develop a microservice with Java EE and Eclipse MicroProfile.
-I you aren't a developer you can skip these two labs.
+If you aren't a developer you can skip these two labs.

 The last lab shows one way to deploy a microservice to Kubernetes on IBM Cloud.